 ILBs are also known as inflation indexed bonds or CPI bonds.

 Yield to maturity

 The return an investor will receive if they buy a bond and hold the bond to maturity.
-It refers to the interest or dividends received from a security and are usually expressed annually or semi-annually as a percentage based on the investment's cost, its current market value or its face value.
+It refers to the interest and capital return received from a security and are usually expressed annually as a percentage based on the investment's cost, its current market value or its face value.
 Bond yields may be quoted either as an absolute rate or as a margin to the interest rate swap rate for the same maturity.

 It is a very useful indicator of value because it allows for direct comparison between different types of securities with various maturities and credit risk.

 Note that the yield and coupon can be different if the price of the bond is different to par (100).